Filtered formal groups, Cartier duality, and derived algebraic geometry: Liftings to spectral deformation rings

 \end{prop}

-\begin{rem} One can go further and characterize intrinsically all adic $E_{\infty}$ algebras that arise as duals of smooth coalgebras.
-These (locally) have underlying homotopy groups a formal power series ring. \end{rem} \begin{const} Given a coalgebra $C \in \on{cCAlg}_R$, one may define a functor
+\begin{rem} One can go further and characterize intrinsically all adic $E_{\infty}$-algebras that arise as duals of smooth coalgebras.
+These (locally) have a formal power series ring as underlying homotopy groups. \end{rem}